Funding the Church of England

 The Church Commissioners manage the historic assets of the

-Church of England, worth more than £4 billion.
-The portfolio of
+Church of England, worth £6.7 billion.
+The portfolio of assets

 The Commissioners' mission is to support the Church of England's